Physical Therapy After Total Knee Replacement

 The most important exercise or stretch after surgery is to work on your extension (getting the knee flat or straight).
 This should be done by placing your heel on an ottoman, chair, or on a rolled up pillow so air is under the knee, then push the knee down in extension.
 You should also work on flexion (the bend).

-Below are some basic beginning exercises should be performed until you can do 3 sets of 10 repetitions very easily.
+Below are some basic beginning exercises that should be performed until you can do 3 sets of 10 repetitions very easily.
 An advanced set of exercises is provided for when the beginning exercises are too easy.
 Remember to start outpatient physical therapy as soon as possible after you go home (usually within one week of surgery).
 Your physical therapist will help guide you through these and other exercises.

 Ankle Pumps: This strengthens your calf muscles in your lower leg.